njituew/BMI/README.md

 # BMI
-BMI - a value that allows you to assess the degree of correspondence between the mass of a person and his height.
+BMI is a value that allows you to assess the degree of correspondence between a person's weight and his height.
-Entering height in centimeters.
-Mass - in kilograms.
+Entering height in centimeters, weight - in kilograms.